umihoshijima/DuraFET_UDA_System/README.md

 ## To Do:

 * Continue writing "setup" portion of `readme`
-* Connect to multiple UDA's (confirm in code)
-* Output to a .txt file every x minutes
 * Tweet, Slack, or Email the daily values, along with a plot